Alex F. T. W. Rosenberg: Career

 After postdoctoral studies at the University of Michigan, Rosenberg taught at Northwestern University from 1952 to 1961, becoming a US citizen in 1959.
 His students at Northwestern included Vera Pless, later to be known for her work in combinatorics and coding theory.

 He moved to Cornell University in 1961, and served as department chair there from 1966 to 1969 where his PhD students included Vera Pless, Lindsay Childs and David Dobbs.
 In 1986 he moved again, to become chair of the mathematics department at the University of California, Santa Barbara.
 He was named emeritus at Cornell in 1988, and retired from UCSB in 1994.

 Research

 Rosenberg's research was in the area of abstract algebra, including the application of homology to Galois theory and to the theory of quadratic forms working with Eberhard Becker and others.

 With Gerhard Hochschild and Bertram Kostant, he is one of the namesakes of the Hochschild–Kostant–Rosenberg theorem, which they published in 1962 and which describes the Hochschild homology of some algebras.

 Personal life

 Rosenberg married Beatrice F. Gershenson in 1952, with whom he had two sons.
-They divorced in 1984, and he married his second wife Brunhilde in Germany in 1985.
+They divorced in 1984, and he married his second wife Brunhilde in Germany in 1985 and whose son, Daniel, he subsequently adopted.
 He died on October 27, 2007, in Schwerte, Germany.